Creating An Alimony Agreement That Works For You

 The basic concept of alimony is that it is a means to provide for someone who was financially dependent on their spouse throughout the course of the marriage, or was deprived of economic opportunities as a result of the marriage, and now needs assistance to help the transition into post-divorce life.

 How Is Alimony Determined?

-In determining the amount and duration of alimony to be received by an economically dependent spouse, the court will consider the following factors:
+In determining the amount and duration of alimony to be received by an economically dependent spouse, the family law court will consider the following factors:

 - Age of the parties